 Plan A: U.N.
 Security Council Resolution

-The first U.S. option is a new U.N.
+The first U.S. option was a new U.N.
 Security Council resolution to extend the embargo indefinitely.
 The United States circulated a draft to Britain, France and Germany – all parties to the nuclear deal and Security Council members – in late April.
 (Germany has a seat this year as a rotating member, but it does not have veto power.)
-U.S. officials told the Associated Press that the plan was to push for a vote in May, when Estonia – a close U.S. ally – is due to hold the body’s rotating presidency.

 Secretary of State Mike Pompeo at a U.N.
 Security Council meeting on Iran on Dec.
 12, 2018

-The United States would need the support of eight other Security Council members to pass the resolution.
+The United States needed the support of eight other Security Council members to pass the resolution.
 China and Russia—countries that have sold major weaponry to Iran in the past—have the power to veto the resolution.
 So do Britain and France, which have veto power.